ruihong123/TimberSaw/README.md

 * Data is stored sorted by key.
 * The basic operations are `Put(key,value)`, `Get(key)`, `Delete(key)`.
 * Users can create a transient snapshot to get a consistent view of data.
-* Forward and backward iteration is supported over the data.
+* Forward iteration is supported over the data.
 ## Getting the Source
 ```bash
 git clone --recurse-submodules https://github.com/ruihong123/dLSM